hashicorp/terraform-website/content/source/docs/enterprise/integrations/service-now/index.html.md

 1. Click the plus sign in the top right.
 1. Select Terraform and choose a place to add it.

+At this point, your users can request Terraform infrastructure via ServiceNow, but there are not yet any infrastructure items available to request.

 ## Configuring VCS Repositories

 -> **Roles Required:** `admin` or `x_terraform.vcs_repositories_user`

+To make infrastructure available to your users, you must add one or more workspace templates to the Terraform service catalog.
+A workspace template is a VCS repository that contains a Terraform configuration; any repository that could be connected to a manually-created Terraform Enterprise workspace can also be used as a workspace template in the ServiceNow integration.

 1. In ServiceNow, open the Terraform > VCS Repositories table by searching for "terraform" in the left-hand navigation.
-1. Click "New" to add a VCS Repository for to be available for fulfillment through the Terraform Service Catalog.
+1. Click "New" to add a VCS repository for fulfillment through the Terraform Service Catalog.
     - Name: The name for this workspace template that you want users to see.
-    - OAuth Token ID: The OAuth Token ID that you copied from your Terraform Enterprise organization in Settings > VCS Providers.
+    - OAuth Token ID: The OAuth Token ID that you copied from your Terraform Enterprise organization's VCS providers settings.
+This ID specifies which VCS provider hosts the desired repository.
-    - Identifier: The name you want your user to choose when ordering infrastructure.
-This can be the repository name, it can include organization or user(mycompany/foo), or it can be a description of what infrastructure the configuration in the repo will create (Full Azure stack)
+    - Identifier: The VCS repository that contains the Terraform configuration for this workspace template.
+Repository identifiers are determined by your VCS provider; they typically use a format like `<ORGANIZATION>/<REPO NAME>` or `<PROJECT KEY>/<REPO NAME>`.
-    - The remaining fields are all optional.
+    - The remaining fields are optional.

--> **Note:** Currently, the implementation uses the [auto-apply](../../api/workspaces.html#request-body) attribute by default when creating workspaces.
-When creating a new workspace from a VCS repository, Terraform Enterprise inherits webhooks that are used to notify it of changes.
-Changes to the original repository may cause changes to the Terraform workspaces created from it.
+-> **Note:** Currently, the integration defaults to creating workspaces with [auto-apply](../../workspaces/settings.html#auto-apply-and-manual-apply) enabled.
+Since VCS-backed workspaces [start Terraform runs when changes are merged](../../run/ui.html), changes to a workspace template repository may cause new runs in any Terraform workspaces created from it.

 ## Terraform Variables and ServiceNow Variable Sets